 I would not recommend burning this mat when the day finally comes – we have enough carbon hitting the atmosphere as it is (and I have no idea yet how long this mat can last because I anticipate being able to re-sand it, paint it again, and have yet another service cycle to enjoy).
 The half-life of this mat, when it comes time for disposal, whether whole or sawed into pieces, is certain to be WAY shorter than the plastics used in most office chair mats.
 You’ve just earned mega Eco-angel brownie point credits and saved some money at the same time.

 If you don’t have the tools or the convenience of a place to fabricate the mat and happen to live on the North Coast of the Olympic Peninsula in WA, I may be able to make one for you.
 I qualify the location as they’re heavy (a 4×4 MDF chair mat weighs around 32 lbs.), even as plastic chair mats are heavy, and I’m still looking for ways to ship economically.
 For locals, I simply deliver in my truck.
-Beyond location, I qualify my ability to make one for you on whether you’re inclined to compensate me for my time and materials, and I’m not otherwise engaged in other activities. 😉
+See ecochairmat.com for more information.😉